Vivian Balakrishnan: Political career

 On 12 March 2025, Minister for Law and Home Affairs, Shanmugam was confronted by two women from Monday of Palestine Solidarity group at his Meet-The-People session to address the Protection from Online Falsehoods and Manipulation Act.
 The confrontation was recorded on video and lasted seven minutes.
 On 13 March, Calvin Cheng, in a Facebook post, offered to send the activist group to Gaza, provided they do not return to Singapore and also told their Facebook followers to leave Singapore for Gaza.
 It was later discovered that Balakrishnan and Senior Minister of State for National Development and Digital Development and Information Tan Kiat How had liked the post by Cheng.
-Tan claimed that he had accidentally like the post after Monday of Palestine Solidarity had questioned him about Cheng's post and had since “unliked” the Facebook post.
+Tan claimed that he had accidentally liked the post after Monday of Palestine Solidarity had questioned him about Cheng's post and had since “unliked” the Facebook post.
 Balakrishnan claimed he did not like the post and had since gotten Meta, the owner and operator of Facebook, to investigate unauthorised activity on his Facebook account.
+As of January 2026, no further statements have been made about this.